FusionAuth/fusionauth-site/site/_posts/2021-01-26-fitt-finder-fusionauth.md

 **Dan:** How do you run FusionAuth (k8s, standalone tomcat server, behind a proxy, etc)?

 **Trevor:** We run FusionAuth on AWS ECS using the official Docker image with AWS RDS (MySQL 8) as the database.
 (We were using AWS Elasticsearch Service for the search provider, but dropped that aspect as soon as we were able.
-I don't think we generally use search features of FusionAuth, though we may need to revisit that when we have more users.)
+I don't think we generally use the search features of FusionAuth, though we may need to revisit that when we have more users.)
 We're currently running two instances load-balanced by AWS ALB.

 > We eventually want to scale to millions of consumers, many of whom will likely use our service for free, so the per-user costs of other auth platforms seemed prohibitive, especially for a bootstrapped start-up.

 **Dan:** Any general feedback/areas to improve?

 **Trevor:** I've been quite happy with the core functionality and API, as well as the support and community responsiveness on Slack and the forums.

 The minor issues I've had so far, from most important to least:

 * There is no official support for zero-downtime upgrades.
 Downtime causes us contractual headaches around SLAs and personal headaches around performing upgrades during the middle of the night on a weekend.
 I've done this successfully at my own risk, but it will make me increasingly nervous.
-This feature seems doable, even in the face of schema upgrades, with some constraints (both for FA and its users) on consecutive versions.
+This feature seems doable, even in the face of schema upgrades, with some constraints (both for FA and its users) on consecutive versions. _[Editor's note: [an issue](https://github.com/FusionAuth/fusionauth-issues/issues/1240) was filed based on this feedback.]_
 * As a Java-based service, the memory demands are relatively high and insufficient memory results in a JVM crash.
-I know [more recent JVMs](https://medium.com/adorsys/usecontainersupport-to-the-rescue-e77d6cfea712) have better support for running in a container (i.e. no more `-Xmx`), so it would be nice to see FusionAuth support this (no more `FUSIONAUTH_MEMORY`) and degrade more gracefully (fail individual operations instead of the whole JVM).
+I know more recent JVMs have better support for running in a container (i.e. no more `-Xmx`), so it would be nice to see FusionAuth support this (no more `FUSIONAUTH_MEMORY`) and degrade more gracefully (fail individual operations instead of the whole JVM). _[Editor's note: you can also use the `FUSIONAUTH_APP_ADDITIONAL_JAVA_ARGS` variable to tweak the Java settings.]_
 * Better clarity about what features need or benefit from Elasticsearch, so I can know whether I really need the expense and burden of running it.
-(Recommended production configurations start at around $400/mo on AWS.)
+(Recommended production configurations start at around $400/mo on AWS.) _[Editor's note: you can review the differences between the [database search engine and the Elasticsearch engine](/docs/v1/tech/core-concepts/users/#user-search).]_
 * The FusionAuth UI is a bit dated looking and not always intuitive or ergonomic.
 For example, most of the useful operations on a table view involve tiny buttons on the right edge.
-* Make the FA core open source so users can better debug issues, more people can audit security, the community can work on issues that aren't a priority for the company, etc.
+* Make the FA core open source so users can better debug issues, more people can audit security, the community can work on issues that aren't a priority for the company, etc. _[Editor's note: you can read more about [FusionAuth and open source](https://fusionauth.io/community/forum/topic/22/why-isn-t-fusionauth-open-source).]_

+**Dan:** Great, thanks for the feedback!

 -------